 Keeping Box of the Square dance

-The keeping box comes into my life at five years old as a song.
-The box was given to me on the same day as the Square dance ceremony place reactivation Sunday 26 March 2017.
+The keeping box comes into life at five years old as a song.
+The package was given to me, Bugal Wena, on the same day as the Square dance ceremony place reactivation Sunday 26 March 2017.
 It was a surreal moment holding the box in my hands two hours after reactivation.

 The keeping box is a holy artefact for religious, spiritual and cultural heritage that has universal appeal.
 The character was known as a ‘ trickster.
-Our people were ‘ clever.
+The original people were ‘ clever and possessed a spiritual mindset to counteract and overdo uninvited spiritual interference.
 The Origine’ rose above the ‘ devilish tricks.
-In traditional tribal society, death from old age or injury are considered natural; the group’s elders determined if death occurred outside the Origine’ norm and usually treated as suspicious, spiritual foul play involvement.
+In traditional tribal society, death from old age or injury are considered natural; the group’s elders determined if death occurred outside the Origine norm and usually treated as suspicious, spiritual foul play involvement.
 Birds acted as ‘witnesses to evils.
 The structure of traditional society exists in the harmonic flow between the tangible and the spiritual.
 Any unnatural occurrence has been deemed an intrusion of evil influence.

 “the debil is a sly old fox.
 If I catch him, I’ll put him in a box, lock the door and throw away the key for all the tricks he played on me.”

 The Square dance ritual has its sacred secrets to keep.
-The proper Lore women-only of the traditional desert communities privy to the classified information.
 There was an elaborate plan for the padlock lockbox.

-The half of the yard of the blue satin cloth represents the ‘ remnant prophesied in the Bible of God’s people in the last days and how a rest identifies them as the chosen by God.
-The colour blue represents obedience to God’s Law/Lores.
-The celestial angels wear a blue sash over their right shoulder to pledge alliances to the All-Father and the Universal Lore of reciprocity to our minor planet.
+The half of the yard of the blue satin cloth represents the ‘ remnant Kingdom prophesied in the Bible in the last days and how a rest identifies the remnant people chose of God.
+The colour blue represents obedience to the creative ancestors also God’s Law/Lores to the creation of life.

 Amethyst – This exquisite soothing crystal carries the energy of creativity and spirituality.
 It relieves stress, fear and anxiety.
 Activates spiritual awareness and dissolve negativity – Calms the mind and body during sadness and grief.